Components.FormElement Class

 errors array

-protectedThe array of warning messages from the model
+protectedThe array of warning messages from the model's validation.

 errors array

-protectedThe array of error messages from the model
+protectedThe array of error messages from the model's validation.

 form unknown